visionscaper/stateful_multi_gpu/README.md

 # stateful_multi_gpu
-Experimental utility to build stateful RNN models for multi GPU training.
+Experimental utility in development to build stateful RNN models for multi GPU training.

 ## How to use stateful_multi_gpu()
 See `example.py` for a toy example of how the utility function can be used.